veebch/nodemode/README.md

 # nodemode
-The isntructions to get a raspiblitz to run price ticker code
+The isntructions to get a raspiblitz bitcoin node to run price ticker code